Phalanger 3.0 brings several cool and useful features, making interoperability between C# and PHP even easier. In this post, I will show one of them.

 static variables living in instance of ASP.NET AppPool.
 This technique can be used to achieve very effective in-memory caching.

 - PHP scripts are automatically compiled into .NET assemblies, and automatically recompiled if they change.

 - Backend of the application is easily written in C#, or partially written in C#.
 In this way, crucial parts of the web application can be effectively implemented in C#, while you keep existing code in PHP.

 - Finally, C# code in App_Code folder is automatically visible in PHP code, including namespaces, constants, properties and methods.

 The code above shows simple usage, seamlessly using C# class in PHP code.
 It really does not seem to use any .NET class, however

 Class1 is written in C#.
 It is auto-loaded from App_Code folder.

 App_Code thing takes advantage of ASP.NET which automatically pre-compiles all the code in special /App_Code folder.
 The resulting assembly is placed in the HttpRuntime.CodegenDir (temporary ASP.NET Files).
 The assembly name can be found in XML file “App_Code.compiled“, in the XML element “

 assembly” (if it is not configured differently).

-In this post I tried to demonstrate how easily write a part of PHP web in C#.
-In this way you can integrate existing C# code base with PHP presentation layer, or just subsequently transform crucial parts of PHP code into C# classes.
+In this post, I tried to demonstrate how easy it is to write a part of PHP web in C#.
+In this way, you can integrate the existing C# code base with PHP presentation layer, or just subsequently transform crucial parts of PHP code into C# classes.
 You can try the ASP.NET website I’ve prepared (App_Code interoperability).
-It needs just Phalanger 3.0 installed and ASP.NET web server (easiest way is to open Visual Studio 2010, hit File-Open-Web Site, and browse for the folder containing the demo.
+It needs just Phalanger 3.0 installed and ASP.NET web server (the easiest way is to open Visual Studio 2010, hit File-Open-Web Site, and browse for the folder containing the demo.
 Hit F5 and run.